ummeegge/IPFire-Pmacct-Web-Interface/README.md

 GNU General Public License v3.0 (same as IPFire)

-Made with ❤️ by the IPFire community
+Made with ❤️ for the IPFire community